kkwong44/travelogue/README.md

 ___
 ## Future Features

+Although responsive tests were performed as expected but it was noticed that the side widgets were rearranged to the bottom of the page for mobile devices and can be obscured from the users.
+This can cause confusion and inconvenience when users want to reset the filter after the posts were filtered from a post’s country or author.
+Future developments should be considered to improve this feature.

+As mentioned in the features section that current User Profiles is only an extension of users from Django table.
+The intention of the user profiles is to provide additional future features such as user’s photo or avatar, social media accounts and date joined as a member.

+The site can greatly improve by allowing multiple images to upload and display in a post.

+Another feature is to create an image gallery so viewer can view all images by an author or a country.

-Five user stories were decided not to be included at the initial phase of the project.
+Also, five user stories were decided not to be included at the initial phase of the project.
 These can be implemented in the next milestone.

 The user stories are: